gajus/facebook-friend-rank/README.md

 [ay-fb-friend-rank](https://github.com/anuary/ay-fb-friend-rank/) ([demonstration](https://dev.anuary.com/16caf079-791e-5067-8b4c-76bd40347e2b/)) is a PHP 5.3 class that can calculate who are the best user's friends.
 Data accuracy depends on the user activity and granted permissions.
 The only dependancy is [Facebook PHP SDK](https://github.com/facebook/php-sdk/).

+All the data is collected in two batched requests.
+Nonetheless, it takes time for Facebook to prepare this data (sometimes up to 5 seconds).
+Therefore, you are advised to cache the data once you have it and repeat the query only if user has approved more permissions.

 Follow the blog entry about the [Facebook Friend Rank Algorithm](http://anuary.com/43/facebook-friend-rank-algorithm) to find out about possible implementations.

 ## Criteria